getsentry/sentry-docs/src/collections/_documentation/learn/configuration.md

 {:.config-key}
 ### send-default-pii

-If this flag is enabled then certain personally identifyable information is added by active integrations.
-Without this flag they are never added to the event to begin with.
+If this flag, is enabled then certain personally identifiable information is added by active integrations.
+Without this flag they are never added to the event, to begin with.
 If possible it's recommended to turn on this feature and use the server side PII stripping to remove the values instead.